Njaji-king/cyberpurseapp/README.md

 # cyberpurseapp
-this is a repo for a web app
+This is a repo for a cybersecurity news web app.
+Just buliding it as a side project.